 Preparing the veggies for the Sautéed Saltfish

 This sautéed salt fish dish is very flexible.
 You can use any combination of vegetables you like.
-For this recipe I used green onions, mini bell pepper, lots of tomatoes, garlic, thyme and some fresh parley along with salt and pepper.
+For this recipe, I used green onions, mini bell pepper, lots of tomatoes, garlic, thyme, and some fresh parsley along with salt and pepper.
 You can use onions and even cilantro.

 Bringing the Sautéed Salt Fish together